DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-18-managing-individual-email-notifications-by-type.md

 Only ‘application withdrawn’ has ‘by candidate’ in the label.
 This is because an application can be withdrawn by providers as well.
 And when a provider withdraws an application, they don’t need to be notified.

 We used radio buttons instead of checkboxes because the labels explicitly state what the user is doing.
-Checkbox labels are described as the type of email which means extra effort is needed to understand what ticking means.
+Extra effort is needed to understand what ticking a checkbox means.

 ## How it works